c3bottles/c3bottles/README.md

 database with its number, position and capacity (i.e. number of empty crates).
 It gets a label telling the visitors to report full drop points using a URL specific for every drop point.
 On the website, the visitor can report the drop point as needing attention by simply clicking a button.
-Optinally, the visitor may inform the bottle collectors about the filling level of the drop point.
+Optionally, the visitor may inform the bottle collectors about the filling level of the drop point.

 The other end of the web interface shows a list of drop points to visit ordered